llvm/llvm-zorg/premerge/premerge-advisor.md

 Given we have two identical clusters that need to be able to function independently of each other, we also need to duplicate the web server for the premerge advisor.
-Queries and failure information uploads will go to the cluster-local premerge advisor web server.
-Periodically (eg once every thirty seconds), the web server will query the web server on the other cluster to see if there is any new data that has not been propagated back to the other side yet.
+Queries will go to the cluster-local premerge advisor web server.
+Failure uploads will directly write to both premerge advisor containers.
-It is easy to figure out what one side is missing as Github workflow runs are numbered sequentially and git commits are also explicitly ordered.
-One side just needs to send the latest commit SHA and workflow run it has all previous data for, and the other side can reply with the data that it has past that point.
-Explicitly synchronizing everytime without assumptions about the state of the other side has benefits over just writing through, like ensuring that a cluster that has been down for a significant amount of time is seamlessly able to recover.
-Synchronization does not need to be perfect as test failures that are flaky or broken at head will almost certainly show up in both clusters relatively quickly, and minor discrepancies for queries between the clusters are not a big deal.
+This could lead to situations where uploading to one server succeeds while it fails writing to the other one, resulting in inconsistent state between the clusters.
+This is not a major concern because in the rare event we do end up with inconsistent states, the only major concern would be inconsistent results returned between the clusters.
+Uploading directly to both premerge containers and explicitly allowing inconsistent state means we do not need to maintain any state replication/consistency machinery, which would add significant complexity and maintenance costs.

+For the database, we will have two tables, one called `failures` to store failure information, and one called `commits` that will be used to map commit SHAs to SVN like indices.
+The `commits` table will simply have two columns, mapping SHAs to indices.
+The failure table is designed to have rows describing individual test failures, and the schema looks like the following:

+* `source_type` - Whether the failure information comes from a postcommit run or from a premerge run.
+* `base_commit_sha` - The SHA of the base commit.
+For premerge runs, this is the commit in `main` (or the user branch) that the PR is based on top of.
+For postcommit runs, this is simply the SHA of the commit being tested.
+* `commit_index` - The index of the base commit, assuming the base commit is in `main`.
+* `source_id` - The ID of the source.
+For buildbot runs, this is the buldbot run number.
+For premerge runs, this is the Github Actions workflow run ID.
+* `test_file` - The test file/compilation unit where the failure occurred.
+* `failure_message` - Any failure message text associated with the failure.
+* `platform` - The platform (including OS and architecture) where the failure occurred.

-### Identifying if Failures are Novel
+### Classifying Test Failures

 When the web server is sent a request to explain a list of failures, it needs to be able to determine whether a failure has occurred previously.
 To do this, the web server will keep a list of currently active failures in `main` and a list of flaky tests.
 The list of flaky tests will be computed from historical data on startup from a rolling window of data.
-The exact heuristic is left to implementation as it will likely require some experimentation.
+The exact heuristic is left to implementation as it will likely require some experimentation, but will look at whether or not the test has been failing periodically over a long period of time.
 The list of currently active failures will initially be taken from the last known postcommit run.
 If a new postcommit run shows additional failures that are not in the flake list, they will be added to the currently active failure list.
 Failures in the currently active list not present in the latest postcommit run will be removed from the currently active list.
-In addition to data from postcommit testing, if a PR lands with unexplained premerge failures, those failures are also added to the currently active failure list.
-If a PR based on a version of main with currently active failures no longer contains those failures, they will be removed from the list when that PR lands.
-We look at information from PRs to improve the latency of failures/passes making their way into the system with postcommit testing currently having a minimum latency of 30 minutes.
+In the future, we want to look at information from PRs to improve the latency of failures/passes making their way into the system due to postcommit testing currently having a minimum latency of 30 minutes.

 Failures will be identified as being the same through a combination of the test name and likely a fuzzy match of the test error output.
 The exact details